-After all the effort you have done to learn (and to teach to your team) how to sell customer experience across your organisation, a final question is legit: how do you know if you’re being successful and all departments truly understand the value of CX?
+After all the effort you have done to learn (and to teach your team) how to sell customer experience across your organization, a final question is legit: how do you know if you’re being successful and all departments truly understand the value of CX?

 This is something you can probably figure out in the long term, but there are some early signs you should look out for.
 Those are:

 Remember that changing perception across an organization takes time and mastering how to sell customer experience is no trivial feat.
 And at the end of the day, the more people you get on your side and the more things they will do to promote the customer experience, the more empowered your CX team will be to help your company succeed.

 The customer is a mysterious creature.
 Just ask any business owner.
 Deciphering the wants and needs of your customers is essential for sustainable, long-term success.
 For a company to grow, it needs to convert one-off customers into regular patrons.
 And the only way to keep them coming back for more is to provide a customer […]Read more

 Effectively analyzing survey results can provide numerous benefits, such as enhanced customer satisfaction, increased sales, and improved brand loyalty.
 By understanding the key insights hidden within your survey data, you can address specific customer concerns, tailor your products and services to meet their needs and stay ahead of the competition.
 Unlocking the power of VoC […]Read more